lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 One final way to visualise the models' predictions was by showing dimensionally-reduced representations of the graph embeddings.
 I used a method called t-SNE (t-distributed stochastic neighbour embedding) to reduce the dimensionality of the final graph embeddings from 128 (the number of hidden channels) to 2 to see how the positive/negative classes cluster.
 I used a GINE model for this and we can see the plot in Fig. 8.

 Figure 8: The dimensionally-reduced graph embeddings for all the positive and negative (predictive) cases of the 1513 molecules in the BACE dataset.
 The graph embeddings were reduced using t-SNE.
-The positive classifications are shown in blue and the negative classifications are shown in orange.
+The positive predictions are shown in blue and the negative predictions are shown in orange.

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/t-sne_visualisation_graph_embeddings.png" alt="Untitled" style="height:auto;">